-The value of your loan will depend on the pawn dealer’s assessment on (a) the resale value of your items and (b) the ability to sell it in a timely fashion.
+The pawn dealer will determine the value of your loan based on the resale value of your items and the ability to sell them in a timely fashion.

 Jewelry is often sold at very high premium well above the actual value of the precious metals and diamonds, emeralds, rubies or other jewels from which it is crafted.
 Most fine jewelry can not be resold at the original or assessed price.
 Most jewelry at pawn shops is assessed around fifty percent of the value of the precious metal content and any jewels in the piece.

-Keep in mind that an appraisal that you may have on a gold ring, for example, is an estimate of the cost of replacing that ring if you had to go and purchase a new one.
-The actual pawn value of your ring, however, is more likely to be much lower and valued on the basis of its precious metals and gem content.
+Keep in mind that an appraisal that you may have on a gold ring, for example, is an estimate of the cost to replace that ring if you had to go and purchase a new one.
+The loan that you will get for your ring will not reflect the appraisal value.

 In such cases, you will probably be offered a percentage of the precious metal or gem value.
 You will need to know how much gold or silver are in your items to get an idea of their approximate melt value.